 After a few years at Yahoo! and a startup, I decided to pursue acting again.

-But being a a manager left me feeling a little less creative.
-One summer I started Oolalove, a satirical dating site.
-The next summer I wrote 10 Tricks to Appear Smart in Meetings.
+I continued to write and do standup, dragging my coworkers to standup show.
+But my day job left me feeling a little less than creative.
+One summer I found an old notebook where I’d scribbled things people did to look smart in meetings.
+I decided to publish it as 10 Tricks to Appear Smart in Meetings.
 It has 5 million views and counting, got me on TV, and inspired me to launch this satirical humor site, The Cooper Review.

 The Cooper Review features weekly original articles, videos and cartoons on corporate humor, news, and other stuff.
 The blog is well known for graphic articles such as 10 Tricks to Appear Smart in Meetings, 9 Non-threatening Leadership Strategies for Women and The Difference Between Living in New York and San Francisco.